ibm-cloud-docs/monitoring/platform/platform_metrics_working.md

 Each {{site.data.keyword.cloud_notm}} provides 1 or more dashboard templates that you can use to monitor that service.

-- Dashboard templates are available in the **Dashboards** section of the Sysdig web UI, under the **IBM** section.
+- Dashboard templates are available in the **Dashboards** section of the monitoring UI, under the **IBM** section.

     ![{{site.data.keyword.cloud_notm}} services default dashboards](images/sysdig-platform-1.png "Services default dashboards")

-- Dashboard templates are only visible in the Sysdig web UI if you have an instance of the service running in that region.
+- Dashboard templates are only visible in the monitoring UI if you have an instance of the service running in that region.
 - Dashboard templates cannot be customized.

 You can create a copy of a dashboard template.
 You can customize the copy of the dashboard.